derekdvleung/totblocks/README.md

 The 3D models are available as \*.3mf (PrusaSlicer project files) and \*.stl files for 3D printing.
 Note that the \*.3mf files include the positions for support enforcers for *O* modules (`oblock`), whereas for \*.stl files the support enforcer (`stl/oblock/oblock-support-enforcer`) has to be added for the overhanging horizontal pegs of the *O* modules.
+When slicing (in PrusaSlicer), right click on the *O* module, then "add support enforcer".
+It should be in the correct spot for single chain modules, but will need to be repositioned for other modules.
+The support enforcer should be placed so that it covers the top widthwise pegs (these are overhangs, and thus need supports).

 ## Questions?